oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 2. Terraform does not destroy replicated Block volumes.
 It is first necessary to disable replication (you can use OCI Console) before running *terraform destroy*.

 ### Compute
-1. Some platform images do not allow instances overriding the image configuration for in-transit encryption at instance creation time.
+1. Platform images may not allow instances overriding the image configuration for in-transit encryption at instance launch time.
 Terraform would typically error out with:
 ```
 Error: 400-InvalidParameter, Overriding PvEncryptionInTransitEnabled in LaunchOptions is not supported
 │ Suggestion: Please update the parameter(s) in the Terraform config as per error message Overriding PvEncryptionInTransitEnabled in LaunchOptions is not supported